 We keep all our crested geckos at room temperature 70-75F year-round.
 During the summer months temperatures may increase up to 80F but not over.
 In the winter months nighttime temperatures may drop to the mid 60s.
 We never use heat lamps or heat pads.
 We use ambient room lighting and/or LED lighting for bioactive enclosures.
 Crested geckos don't require UVB.
 You can provide a low-level wattage of UVB light however that may raise the temperature in the enclosure.

-We feed our crested geckos 2-3 times a week a commercial meal replacement powder that is a complete diet.
-We feed Mondays, Wednesdays and Fridays.
+We feed our crested geckos 2 times a week with dusted gut loaded crickets or Dubia roaches.
+Then one day a week with a meal replacement powder.
 We use a rotation of Repashy and Pangea flavors.
-We also offer dusted crickets or Dubia roaches on Fridays.
 We give each gecko 3-4 crickets or 2 -3 roaches depending on the gecko's size.
 Always dust the bugs with a calcium/vitamin d3 powder supplement.
 Offering insects entices enrichment and gets them to hunt for their food as they would in the wild.

 Once you get your crested gecko keep handling to a minimal for its first week.
 Crested geckos have their own personalities so it may take some time for them to get used to you.
 Most of them have a good temperament however some may be wild and jumpy.
 They love to jump especially while you are holding them.
 When handling you want to "walk" your gecko from hand to hand to ensure they don't fall.
+Always scoop your gecko from the front, that way they can see your hand and climb onto you.
 They can drop their tails if handled roughly.
 Most likely when this happens, they are stressed thinking they are going to get eaten so they drop their tail for their predator and run away.
 This is a natural occurrence and does not devalue the gecko in any way.